jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/storing-data-in-collections-lesson/readme.md

 A normal for loop is still useful sometimes -- it makes it easier to work with the index of each item alongside its value, or to modify the collection while you're iterating over it.
 But if you just need to do something with each element, the enhanced for loop is cleaner and more efficient.

->Check: Why might you want to iterate through an array?

 ## Independent Practice (15 mins)